Space Operations Command Logo PNG

 The primary colors are dark blue and gray.
 These are not flashy, business-like, and serious shades.

-- Dark blue – a color close to outer space but warmer.
+- Dark blue is a color close to outer space, but warmer.
 It is akin to the hue of combat aircraft and camouflage suits.
-It demonstrates the military orientation of the organization.
+It demonstrates the organization’s military orientation.

 Some details on the emblem are done in white and red.
 Red represents speed, the ability to quickly get into combat readiness and fly out on a mission.
-White shows the good intentions of the unit, exclusively protective direction without any aggressive or invasive goals.
+White shows the unit’s good intentions: an exclusively protective direction without any aggressive or invasive goals.

 The font is simple but light and thin, Nimbus Sans Korean Medium, so as not to “pull” the spacecraft towards Earth.